wcc356/CHECHIN_hexo_blog/source/_posts/first-hexo.md

 Just like the official tutorial installing, I use
 `npm instal hexo-cli -g`
 (I still didn't understand how to yarn global to command line, so just use npm here) Then open the folder with VScode.
-It may an empty folder now.
+It may be an empty folder now.
-And enter `yarn install` in you termainal.
+And enter `yarn install` in your terminal.
 Now, there should be something in this folder.
-Could check the detail of these in the official web if you want.
+Could check the details of these in the official web if you want.

-**We still not deploy the blog on gh-pages and this is just like create an app to help you generate the static website.**
+**We still do not deploy the blog on gh-pages and this is just like creating an app to help you generate the static website.**

 ## Let's deploy to the gh-pages

-Use the [One-Command Deployment](https://hexo.io/docs/one-command-deployment) I spent much time to try to know the official deployment, but I couldn't understand.
-So why not use this convenient tool.
+Use the [One-Command Deployment](https://hexo.io/docs/one-command-deployment) I spent a lot of time trying to know the official deployment, but I couldn't understand.
+So why not use this convenient tool?

 First install the [hexo-deployer-git](https://classic.yarnpkg.com/en/package/hexo-deployer-git).
 `npm install hexo-deployer-git`